ldebruijn/graphql-protect/docs/max_depth.md

 # Max depth

-Restricting the maximum depth of operations that are allowed within a single operation to protect your API from ddosing.
+Restricting the maximum depth of operations that are allowed within a single operation to protect your API from abuse.

 <!-- TOC -->